SamuM/KituraHeroku/README.md

 }
 ```

 Commit and push the code to Heroku and try our new ```/chickens``` endpoint.
-YOu should see an raw representation of our data.
+You should see an raw representation of our data.